Skip to main content

 Roadblocks and Minefields

-Our client in this example is Army Colonel John Doe.
+Our client in this example is Army Colonel Bill Roberts.
 He’s been in the Army 20 years and now he’s going through a divorce.
-He wants to know how to stop Mrs. Jane Doe from getting the courts to divide his military pension rights.
+He wants to know how to stop Mrs. Roberts from getting the courts to divide his military pension rights.
 He also wants to know his maximum exposure in the event she succeeds.

-To advise him fully, we need to first look at the roadblocks and minefields that may be placed in Mrs. Doe’s way, blocking the division of her husband's military retirement rights.
-The following potential obstacles should be discussed with COL Doe.
+To advise him fully, we need to first look at the roadblocks and minefields that may be placed in Mrs. Roberts' way, blocking the division of her husband's military retirement rights.
+The following potential obstacles should be discussed with COL Roberts.

 Minimum Contacts.
 A state court will often require more than just the residence of the spouse, servicemember, retiree or former spouse within its borders.
 In a 1991 California case, Marriage of Tucker, the husband objected at the outset to the division of his military retired pay in that state, claiming that he was not domiciled there and the marriage had never existed there, thus depriving the court of the power to divide the pension.
 The appellate court agreed with him and, finding that the husband had not entered an appearance as to pension division and consented to it, the court refused to make the division.[i]

 Nonvested or Nondivisible Pension Benefit.
 There are only a few jurisdictions which provide that, by law, a military pension may not be divided.
-These fall into the following categories: two states where there is a “vesting requirement” and one jurisdiction which bars division of any non-contributory pension plan.
+There are two states where there is a “vesting requirement” for division of a pension, and one jurisdiction which bars division of any non-contributory pension plan.

 A pension is vested when the employee is entitled to receive something upon termination of employment, whether that is in the form of a return of contributions, regular retired pay or an early (and reduced) retirement benefit.
 A service member with 11 years of service, for example, would not have a vested pension because there is no right to retire after 11 years’ service.
 A member with 25 years of service, on the other hand, would clearly have a vested retirement benefit.

-There may be several states which could divide COL Doe’s military pension.
-To minimize his exposure, COL Doe may want to "shop around" for a jurisdiction that will either limit pension division (through a vesting requirement), bar pension division entirely (Puerto Rico) or will otherwise allow military pension division on the best terms for him.
-COL Doe can employ these divisibility provisions to his advantage in the pension division litigation.
+There may be several states which could divide COL Roberts’ military pension.
+To minimize his exposure, COL Roberts may want to "shop around" for a jurisdiction that will either limit pension division (as with a vesting requirement), bar pension division entirely (Puerto Rico) or will otherwise allow military pension division on the best terms for him.
+COL Roberts can employ these divisibility provisions to his advantage in the pension division litigation.
 If he is stationed in Indiana, for example, he might decide to become domiciled there and then file for divorce in that jurisdiction so as to exclude his pension benefit from division.
-In like manner, Mrs. Doe and her attorney will want to examine each jurisdiction where she might be able to file for division of COL Doe’s pension to see whether the laws there allow such division.
+In like manner, Mrs. Roberts and her attorney will want to examine each jurisdiction where she might be able to file for division of COL Robert’s pension to see whether the laws there allow such division.

 It is impossible for any individual attorney to know each of these state rules.
 To find out the rules in an individual state, contact a lawyer there who specializes in family law and divorce.

-The importance of this point for Mrs. Doe’s attorney is that it is vital to shop around for the jurisdiction that will allow military pension division on the best terms for Mrs. Doe.
-For COL Doe, the opposite approach would apply; he needs to find a jurisdiction which can hear his case but will deny the division of his pension.
+The importance of this point for Mrs. Roberts' attorney is that it is vital to shop around for the jurisdiction that will allow military pension division on the best terms for Mrs. Roberts.
+For COL Roberts, the opposite approach would apply; he needs to find a jurisdiction which can hear his case but will deny the division of his pension.
 How to go about this forum-shopping, which is implicitly allowed by the triple jurisdictional approach of 10 U.S.C. § 1408(c)(4), is found below.

 • That state is his or her domicile; or